Indian Food Catering in Dallas: Menus, Costs, and a Better Option (2026)

 Total per-head cost typically lands in the $20-28 range at buffet style.
 This menu reads as both Indian and Nepali - comfortable for guests new to either cuisine, distinctive enough to be memorable.

-How to vet a Dallas Indian-food caterer
+How do you vet a Dallas Indian-food caterer?

 Dallas has 50+ Indian restaurants, but not all run real catering operations.
 Five questions separate serious caterers from restaurants doing catering on the side: